kamranayub/kamranayub.github.io/input/posts/2017-10-10-becoming-a-pluralsight-author.md

 ## Jury's out

 My first course isn't published *yet* which means the jury's out on whether I deserve to be in that author list.
 I keep myself grounded by understanding that the course could still be rejected for whatever reason.
 I've come this far though and I'm going to try my **damnedest** to earn my place.
 This is an opportunity that I've literally only dreamed about and never thought would happen.
 Wish me luck!

+## Jury's in

+**May 2018:** The course has been live for several months now with a great reception!
+I'm counting 12 5-star reviews so far which I'm super happy about (I could calculate the ratio of views/reviews but it's similar to any media--a very small percentage of people rate things).
+Here's to (hopefully) more courses in the future! 🍻